dido1998/Recurrent-Independent-Mechanisms/README.md

 **I report the mean return per episode in each case**

+**The environment names used below are same as the ones in the [minigrid repo](https://github.com/maximecb/gym-minigrid)**

 ### Task 1

-The model shown in the gif has been trained on the MiniGrid-Empty-5X5-V0 environment.
+The model shown in the gif has been trained on the MiniGrid-Empty-5x5-V0 environment.

 <p align="center">
   <img width="460" height="400" src="https://github.com/dido1998/Recurrent-Independent-Mechanisms/blob/master/README-RES/16_16_RIM.gif">